Follow

 How to get applications to startup at login in Ubuntu Linux

-Ubuntu Linux has a startup application that handles starting applications.
-You use this application to configure apps to auto startup.
+Ubuntu has a tool called Startup Applications that handles this.
+You use this tool to configure apps to auto-start.

 To open Startup Applications, click the Activities overview dashboard and search for Startup Applications.

-Alternatively, you can press ALT + F2 and run the gnome-session-properties command.
+Alternatively, you can press Alt+F2 and type `gnome-session-properties`.

-For example, to make Firefox start automatically, it’s sufficient to type Firefox in the Command field and confirm with Add.
+For example, to make Firefox start automatically, type Firefox in the Command field and confirm with Add.

 You can type the command, click the Browse… button, and select a command.

-Applications to autostart are typically located in the /usr/bin folder.
-If you don’t know the command for the application, you want to automatically startup, use the Browse… button, and go to the /usr/bin directory.
+You’ll usually find the commands for applications you want to auto-start in the /usr/bin folder.
+If you don’t know the command for the application you want to automatically startup, use the Browse… button and go to the /usr/bin directory.

 Choose the application you wish to run from the list and click Add to include it.